-Ohio

-No. 31-1364046

-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-39 East Canal Street, Nelsonville, Ohio 45764

-(Address of principal executive offices, including zip code)

-Registrant's telephone number, including area code: (740) 753-9100

-Title of class Title of class Trading symbol Common Stock - No Par Value RCKY Nasdaq

-Indicate by checkmark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to the filing requirements for at least the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in 12b-2 of the Exchange Act.

-□ Large accelerated filer

-□ Non-accelerated filer

-Accelerated filer

-Accelerated

-Accelerated

-Filer

-Accelerated

-State

-Accelerated

-State

-State

-State

-Accelerated

-State

-□ Smaller reporting company

-□ Emerging growth company

-If an emerging growth company, indicate by check mark if the Registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🖂

-There were 7,354,060 shares of the Registrant's Common Stock outstanding on April 30, 2023.
+Ohio Ohio (State or other jurisdiction of incorporation or organ nization) (I.R.S.
+Employer Identification No.) 39 East Canal Street, Nelsonville, Ohio 4 ess of principal executive offices, includin Registrant s's telephone number, including area code: (740) 753-9100 Title of class Trading symbol Name of exchange on which registered Common Stock - No Par Value RCKY Nasdaq r 15(d) of the Securities Exchange Act of 1934 during the preceding peen subject to the filing requirements for at least the past 90 days.
+Indicate by check mark whether the registrant has submitted e 232.405 of this chapter) during the preceding 12 months (or fo required to be submitted pursuant to Rule 405 of Regulation S-T (§ s required to submit such files).
+Yes \boxtimes No \square relerated filer, a smaller reporting company, or an emerging growth "and "emerging growth company" in 12b-2 of the Exchange Act. □ Large accelerated filer × Accelerated filer □ Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if t financial accounting standards provided pursuant to Section 13 2 extended transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell compare ny (as defined in Rule 12b-2 of the Exchar nge Act).
+Yes □ No ⊠ There were 7,377,829 shares of the Registrant's Common Stock k outstanding on October 31, 2023.